 Schedule a Consultation at the Diagnostic Pain Center in Austin

 The best way to find out if thoracic nerve damage is causing your back pain is to schedule an individualized consultation at the Diagnostic Pain Center in Austin, TX.
-Pain management physicians, Dr. Robert S. Marks or Dr. Sauman A. Rafii will perform a physical evaluation alongside other diagnostic testing to determine if you are a candidate for thoracic epidural steroid injections.
+Pain management physicians, Dr. Robert S. Marks, Dr. Sauman A. Rafii, or Dr. Ivan N. Chew will perform a physical evaluation alongside other diagnostic testing to determine if you are a candidate for thoracic epidural steroid injections.

-Call (512) 981-7246 or click on the appointment request button below to schedule a consult with Dr. Marks or Dr. Rafii now.
+Call (512) 981-7246 or click on the appointment request button below to schedule a consult with Dr. Marks, Dr. Rafii, or Dr. Chew now.